In Australia there are two ways of obtaining intellectual property (IP) protection for plants:

-It should also include a full description of any scientific testing characteristics (e.g. isozyme analysis, DNA profiling), if available.
+It should also include a full description of any scientific testing characteristics such as isozyme analysis or DNA profiling, if available.
 There must be sufficient clear information to enable the specialist to perform the invention without conducting undue experimentation or resorting to invention to discover the conditions necessary for the invention to work.

 Describing a plant product

-Where the invention is a plant product, for example an isolated gene, or a specific method, there should be sufficient details in the specification for a person working in the technical field to identify and repeat the invention.
+Where the invention is a plant product, such as an isolated gene or a specific method, there should be sufficient details in the specification for a person working in the technical field to identify and repeat the invention.

 Describing a plant variety

-In order to satisfy full description requirements in the case of an invention involving a plant variety, in addition to the broad description all steps required to reproduce the plant variety must be disclosed in the specification.
+In order to satisfy full description requirements, all steps required to reproduce the plant variety must be disclosed in the specification.